Before you begin

 You must include form validation in your form

 Form validation checks to make sure a user has filled out all required fields of a form.
 For example: If the name field is blank, take the user back to the form and display an error message.
 Form validation can be simple or complex.
 Server side validation should test from the server side, so the form checks all content on submission.

 Payment card industry (PCI) security standards

-The Payment Card Industry Security Standards set up the PCI security standards to protect cardholder data.
+The set up the PCI security standards to protect cardholder data.
 These global standards govern all merchants and organisations that store, process or transmit this data.
 The major payment card brands, for example, Visa, enforce compliance.

 Comply with the Privacy and Data Protection Act 2014, and only collect information you’re legally entitled to collect.
-You’ll need to craft and publish a privacy ‘collection notice’ (refer to the How-to guide, How to manage or the Office of the Victorian Information website.)
+You’ll need to craft and publish a privacy ‘collection notice’ (refer to the How-to guide, or the website.)

 If your digital presence collects personal information, then the physical location of the servers where it’s stored must have the same level of legal protection for private data as we offer citizens in Victoria.

 To comply with the Australian Human Rights Commission’s Disability Discrimination Act, and the WoVG standard ‘Conform to Level AA of version 2.0 of the Web Content Accessibility Guidelines (WCAG 2.0)’, your digital presence must comply with the (WCAG) AA standard.